cloudposse/atmos/website/docs/reference/terraform-limitations.md

 :::warning New Problems
 1. Increased feature flags and configuration management using `.tfvars`.
 2. Performance becomes a concern with overly large root modules.
-3. Very poor reusability across the organization due to the "snowflake" nature of the root modules
+3. Very poor reusability across the organization due to the "snowflake" nature of the root modules.
 :::

 ### **Stage 6:** Refactoring for DRY Configuration

 1. Now, with many environments, many root modules, and many accounts or organizations, the problem is not how we define the infrastructure as code, it's how do we maintain all this configuration?!
 2. Symlinks are used to link common files, or other similar techniques.
-3. Code Generation is adopted to overcome perceived limitations of Terraform (when, in fact it's a flaw in the architecture of the project)
+3. Code Generation is adopted to overcome perceived limitations of Terraform (when, in fact it's a flaw in the architecture of the project).

 :::warning New Problems
 1. Every time a new application is developed, the knee-jerk reaction is to write more root modules, each one bespoke to the need.
 Sure, each one reuses child modules, but why write a new root module for every application?
-2. With more root modules, dependency management becomes difficult and there's no automatic dependency resolution for multiple root modules in Terraform
+2. With more root modules, dependency management becomes difficult and there's no automatic dependency resolution for multiple root modules in Terraform.
-3. Large root modules become more complicated, often necessitating use of `-target` as a hack to work around cycles.
+3. Large root modules become more complicated, often necessitating the use of `-target` as a hack to work around cycles.
 :::

 ### **Stage 7:** Terraform Scripting

 1. The first path usually involves adopting a simple `bash` script or `Makefile` to orchestrate Terraform.
-This works well, up to a point (we know because this is how we started)
+This works well, up to a point (we know because this is how we started).
 2. The scripts evolve to solve specific problems encountered that made Terraform cumbersome as a tool.

 :::warning New Problems
 1. What happens in practice is every team/company using Terraform ends up building different scripts, often then combining those with Makefiles, into a hodgepodge of configurations with different levels of validation.
 The scripts grow in complexity and have to survive generations of developers.
 2. New patterns emerge, for example, hacks that involve Jinja templates, string concatenation, symlinks, and worse... sed & awk replacements!!!
-3. Terraform is run mostly from local workstations/laptops with no thought for how it will run in CI/CD
+3. Terraform is run mostly from local workstations/laptops with no thought for how it will run in CI/CD.
 :::

 ### **Stage 8:** Team Adoption

-1. Change velocity increases dramatically
+1. Change velocity increases dramatically.
-2. Codebase increases in size by 10x (but lots of duplication)
+2. Codebase increases in size by 10x (but lots of duplication).
 3. New SLA/Commitment to keep it all running all the time.

 :::warning New Problems